basics.lib

 Where:

-• n: number of samples to reach the next value
+• n: number of samples to reach the new target received at its input

 (ba.)tempo